-[INSERT CODE]
+// HashPartitioner

+partitionIndex = (key.hashCode() & Integer.MAX_VALUE) % numReducers

-In the land of native hadoop applications (written in or languages), keys can be any object type that is hashable (implements hashable interface).
-For treaming, however, keys are always string values.
+In the land of native hadoop applications (written in Java or JVM languages), keys can be any object type that is hashable (i.e. implements hashable interface).
+For Hadoop Streaming, however, keys are always string values.
 Therefore the hashCode function for strings is used:

-[INSERT CODE]
+[INSERT CODE-BLOCK-16]

-When we configure adoop treaming to use KeyBasedPartitioner, the process is very similar.
-Hadoop treaming will parse command line options such as -k2,2 into key specs, and extract the part of the composite key (in this example, field 2 of many fields) and read in the partition key as a string.
+When we configure Hadoop Streaming to use KeyBasedPartitioner, the process is very similar.
+Hadoop Streaming will parse command line options such as -k2,2 into key specs, and extract the part of the composite key (in this example, field 2 of many fields) and read in the partition key as a string.
 For example, with the following configuration:

 "stream.map.output.field.separator" : ".",